raggleton/PythiaPlotter/README.md

 	git clone git@github.com:raggleton/PythiaPlotter.git # ssh

 	```
-- Copy the Pythia event listing into a text file, e.g. see `testLine.txt`.
-Note, you must only have the raw table data, not the column headings or the energy/momentum summary at the end
+- Copy the entire Pythia output into a text file, e.g. see `qcdScatterSmall.txt`.
+Note, you don't have to edit the Pythia output at all - the script will automatically find the hard and full event listings from the output.
 - Edit the `makeGraphFromPythia.py` script for correct input and output filenames
 - Run the script to produce a GraphViz file:
 	```